1. Request free access at https://listoagriculture.com/products

 - Tutorial 02: Working with Example Datasets — Real-world experimental designs

-- Tutorial 03: Comparison with Sommer — Quantitative genetics context
+- Tutorial 03: Comparison with Sommer — Genomic prediction and quantitative genetics

 - Tutorial 04: Comparison with lme4 — General mixed model context